 PSI Energy Mission Statement

-The Paul Scherrer Institute PSI is the largest research centre for natural and engineering sciences in Switzerland, conducting cutting-edge research in the fields of future technologies, energy and climate, health innovation and fundamentals of nature.
-By performing basic and applied research, it works on sustainable solutions for major challenges facing society, science and economy.
+The Paul Scherrer Institute PSI is the largest research centre for natural and engineering sciences in Switzerland.
+Its research focuses on four main areas: Future Technologies, Energy and Climate, Health Innovation and Fundamentals of Nature.
+By performing basic and applied research, PSI works on sustainable solutions for major challenges facing society, science and economy.

 With the neutron source SINQ, the Swiss Light Source SLS, the SμS muon source, the Swiss X-ray Free-Electron Laser SwissFEL and the Swiss research infrastructure for particle physics CHRISP, PSI runs large research facilities that provide extraordinary insights into the processes that occur inside various substances and materials.
 These facilities are unique in Switzerland, some even worldwide.
 Besides the actual large research facilities, PSI also runs a series of other unique research facilities – especially for environmental and energy research – such as the Energy System Integration platform (ESI platform), a hotlab and a smog chamber.